Profile of a young athlete

 Brian Mackenzie explores the physical development of young athletes and what we need to take into consideration when coaching them.

 Young athletes are physically developing, from early childhood to late adolescence.
-This means they have different capabilities for, and adaptations to, exercise and for this reason, young athlete training programs should not be just scaled down versions of adult training programs.
-The fastest rate of growth occurs in the first two years, the growth rate then slows until the adolescent spurt when the growth rate increases again.
+This means they have different capabilities for, and adaptations to exercise, and for this reason, young athlete training programs should not be just scaled-down versions of adult training programs.
+The fastest rate of growth occurs in the first two years.
+The growth rate then slows until the adolescent spurt when the growth rate increases again.
 The adolescent spurt lasts approximately two years and takes place, on average, at 10 to 12 years for girls and 12 to 14 for boys.
-Growth rate then decreases until full height is reached.
+The growth rate then decreases until the full height is reached.
 Muscle mass increases steadily until puberty, at which point boys show faster muscle growth.
 The hormonal changes at puberty also affect body composition in terms of fat.

 Most athletic females, post-puberty, tend to keep body fat at around 18% (Wilmore & Costill, 1994).
 Any lower than 12% body fat for females can be considered unhealthy in terms of maintaining bone density and disrupting hormone levels, which may increase the risk of stress fractures.
-Coaches need to make female athletes aware that until they are 19, they will steadily gain in muscle and so will naturally be gaining weight and that by eating the right kinds of foods is the way to avoid unwanted weight gain.
+Coaches need to make female athletes aware that until they are 19, they will steadily gain muscle and so will naturally be gaining weight and that eating the right kinds of foods is the way to avoid unwanted weight gain.

 Potential growth-related injuries